Icon Starting and Configuring the ElevateDB Server

 Temporary Tables FolderSpecifies where the ElevateDB Server creates any temporary tables that are required for storing query result sets.
 The default value is the user-specific temporary tables path for the operating system.

 Server NameIdentifies the ElevateDB Server to external clients once they have connected to the ElevateDB Server.
-The default value is 'edbsrvr' for the GUI ElevateDB Server.
+The default value is 'edbsrvr'.
 This configuration item is not used for named server instances (see below Multiple Server Instances for more information on named server instances).

 Server DescriptionUsed in conjunction with the "Server Name" configuration entry to give more information about the ElevateDB Server to external clients once they have connected to the ElevateDB Server.
 The default value is 'ElevateDB Server'.